 Advantages of a Cinewhoop

-- Safe indoor flying with propeller guards for added protection
+- Safe indoor flying and around people thanks to its propeller guards

 - Smooth and slow flight capabilities, ideal for capturing relaxed cinematic shots